GatorEducator/gatorgradle/CONTRIBUTING.md

 this tool and we invite you to also follow it as you make a contribution.
-If you have a new feature or bug fix that you want the project maintainers to merge into GatorGradle, then you should make a [pull request](https://github.com/GatorEducator/gatorgradle/pulls).
+If you have a new feature or bug fix that you want the project maintainers to merge into GatorGradle, then you should make a [pull request](https://github.com/GatorEducator/gatorgradle/pulls) against the `develop` branch.
 Please follow the provided template when you are describing your pull request, bearing in mind that the project maintainers will not merge any pull requests that either do not adhere to the template or break any aspects of the automated build.
-You should read the following subsection to learn more about the project standards to which all of GatorGradle's contributors adhere.